David Powell (footballer, born 1944)

-David Powell (born 15 October 1944) is a Welsh former footballer who played as a defender.
-Born in Dolgarrog, Wales he played for Wrexham, Sheffield United and Cardiff City before being forced to retire through injury.
+David Powell (15 October 1944 – 4 December 2023) was a Welsh professional footballer who played as a defender.
+He played for Wrexham, Sheffield United and Cardiff City before being forced to retire through injury.
 He also represented Wales at full international level, winning eleven caps.

-Career

 Club career

-Having played with local side Gwydir Rovers as a youth, Powell was taken on as an apprentice by Wrexham in January 1962 where he worked as a member of the ground staff.
+Powell was born in Dolgarrog.
+Having played with local side Gwydir Rovers as a youth, he was taken on as an apprentice by Wrexham in January 1962 where he worked as a member of the ground staff.
 By May 1968 he had graduated to the first team and was handed his first professional contract, going on to make 134 appearances for the Welsh club.

 Powell was signed by Sheffield United in September 1968 for a fee of £28,500.
 He became a regular in United's defence for the following three seasons, being voted the club's Player of the Year in 1969, and was an integral part of the side that gained promotion to the English top-flight in 1971.
 Unfortunately for Powell he badly injured his knee during a game at Queens Park Rangers towards the end of that season and remained sidelined for over a year.

 Powell was eventually released by United in September 1972 to allow him to return to Wales and join Cardiff City.
 He played for a further two seasons, making 36 league appearances for the Bluebirds before retiring through injury.
 The highlights of his City career came as the side won the 1973 Welsh Cup and subsequently gained entry into the European Cup Winners' Cup where they lost out to Ferencvaros.